Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 #### Definition

-The new module is automatically enabled in `build_info.h` by modules that need it, namely: CCM, GCM, only when `CIPHER_C` is not available, or the new module is needed for PSA dispatch (see next section).
+The new module is automatically enabled in `config_adjust_legacy_crypto.h` by modules that need it (namely: CCM, GCM) only when `CIPHER_C` is not available, or the new module is needed for PSA dispatch (see next section).
 Note: CCM and GCM currently depend on the full `CIPHER_C` (enforced by `check_config.h`); this hard dependency would be replaced by the above auto-enablement.